Welcome the Programmer's Manual of the ALib C++ Class Library!

 The following macros make use of the caller-macros:

-This is because they use keyword this
+This is because they use the keyword this

 In C++, templates offer a powerful mechanism for writing generic and reusable code.
-But using templates extensively in header files leads to longer compilation times and potential code bloat, particularly when templates are instantiated multiple times across different translation units.
+But using templates extensively in header-files leads to longer compilation times and potential code bloat, particularly when templates are instantiated multiple times across different translation units.
 The problem becomes significant in larger projects where a template may be used with many types or included in multiple source files, forcing the compiler to repeatedly generate code for the same template.

 To mitigate these issues, with a few template types, ALib separates